 After winning silver at the 2003 Pan Am Games in Santo Domingo, she started four of Canada’s five matches at Toronto 2015 where the host nation finished fourth.

 With the under-20 national team, Labbé won gold and silver at the 2004 and 2006 CONCACAF Championships, respectively, and competed at the FIFA U-20 Women’s World Cup both years.

 Since making her senior national team debut in July 2008, Labbé helped Canada finish first at the 2011 Cyprus Women’s Cup and the 2016 Algarve Women’s Cup.
-She has made more than 55 international appearances.
+She now has more than 75 caps.

 |Rio 2016||Football (Soccer)||Women||Bronze|